๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 Why Water Is Essential for the Human Body

-Key Fact: According to the U.S. National Academies of Sciences, women should consume approximately 2.7 liters (91 ounces) and men about 3.7 liters (125 ounces) of water per day from all beverages and foods combined.
+โœ… Key Fact: According to the U.S. National Academies of Sciences (2020), the recommended daily water intake is 2.7 liters (91 ounces) for women and 3.7 liters (125 ounces) for men, including fluids from both beverages and food sources.

 Key Benefits of Drinking Water